Mary Zimmerman

 Mary Zimmerman (born August 23, 1960) is an American theatre and opera director and playwright from Nebraska.
 She is an ensemble member of the Lookingglass Theatre Company, the Manilow Resident Director at the Goodman Theatre in Chicago, Illinois, and also serves as the Jaharis Family Foundation Professor of Performance Studies at Northwestern University.

-She is currently a faculty member in the Performance Studies department at Northwestern.
 She has earned national and international recognition in the form of numerous awards, including the prestigious John D. and Catherine T. MacArthur Fellowship (1998).
 She has received more than 20 Joseph Jefferson Awards for her creative work in the Chicago Area and won a 2002 Tony Award for Best Direction for her adaptation of Ovid's Metamorphoses.
 Other notable productions include Eleven Rooms of Proust and The Secret in the Wings.

 Early life and education

 Although Zimmerman was born in Lincoln, Nebraska, she spent much of her childhood in Europe, splitting time between her parents' home outside London in Hampstead Garden, England, and in Paris.
 Both of her parents were academics at the University of Nebraska–Lincoln, her father a physics professor and her mother a professor of comparative literature who studied the author George Sand.

-Zimmerman studied theatre and performance studies at Northwestern University, where she received a BS in theatre (1982) in addition to an MA (1985) and PhD (1994) in performance studies.
+Zimmerman studied theatre and performance studies at Northwestern University, where she received a BS in Theatre (1982) in addition to an MA (1985) and PhD (1994) in Performance Studies.